anthony-halim/dotfiles/README.md

     - `ntags` find notes by tags
     - `nnew` create new notes
     - `ntmplnew` create new templated note
-    - `ncommit` commits note repository to upstream
+    - `ncommit` commits note repository to upstream branch
-    - `npull` pull latest changes of note repository to upstream
+    - `npull` pull latest changes of note repository from upstream branch
   </details>

   For more information and usage, see [functions.zsh](zsh/config/functions.zsh).